panaC/BookAssistant/docs/server.md

 I used for my App development test an [EC2 AWS server](https://aws.amazon.com/fr/ec2/) with Ubuntu LTS 18.04

+Then now, we used an dedicated server at [online.net](https://www.online.net/fr/serveurs-dedies/start-2-m-ssd).
+Warning, online doesn't have a firewall deny all route -> [go here](https://documentation.online.net/fr/dedicated-server/tutorials/security/configure-firewall)

 # Setup

 - git clone this repository in the home directory